Dallas Bicycle Accident Lawyer

 If you want to know whether you have all the necessary elements for a bicycle accident claim in Dallas, consult with a Dallas personal injury attorney.
 A legal evaluation can help you establish the identity of the defendant(s), file your claim within the state’s two-year deadline, and fight for a full recovery for your medical bills, lost wages, property damages, emotional pain, and physical suffering.

 Seek help from our personal injury attorneys in Dallas after suffering any type of bicycle accident injuries.
 We’ve helped clients fight for compensation for injuries to many parts of the body, as well as for emotional and psychological injuries.
 We can help you handle hospital bills, insurance claims adjusters, and more while you focus on healing.

 All cities in Texas retain the right to enact citywide bicycle ordinances, in addition to statewide bike laws.
 The city of Dallas – once one of the most dangerous cities for cyclists – now enforces a number of rules and regulations that apply to all roadway users in an effort to increase the safety of bicyclists.
 As a bicyclist in the Dallas area, here are a few rights and responsibilities to know:

 It can be difficult to keep track of all the city and state bicycle laws that apply to you as you make your way around Dallas.
 After a collision with a motor vehicle, don’t admit fault to the driver.
 Even if you’re not sure of your rights and responsibilities, don’t admit fault.
 Wait for police to arrive and investigate the accident.
 Make sure you give the responding officer your side of the story before leaving the scene.
 Go to the hospital for injury treatment, and then contact McGilberry & Shirer.
-We offer free case evaluations, so you can discuss your rights as a victim with an experienced lawyer at no charge.
+We offer free case evaluations, so you can discuss your rights as a victim at no charge.